Giant Reed

 Grass family (Poaceae)

-Description: This native perennial grass is 6-16' tall and unbranched; individual plants are erect or they may lean over with age.
-The culm is light green, hairless, and rather stout; it has small rectangular impressions across its surface.
-The alternate leaves are abundant along the culm and they are ascending.
-The leaf blades are up to 2' long and 2" across; they are light green or greyish blue, linear-lanceolate, and hairless.
-The upper surface of each leaf blade has conspicuous parallel veins.
-The leaf sheaths are the same color as the blades and they are hairless.

-The culm terminates in a panicle of spikelets up to 1½' long and half as much across.
+Description: This perennial grass is 4-16' tall and unbranched; individual plants are erect or they may lean over with age.
+The culm is light green or grayish blue, glabrous, and rather stout (up to 15 mm. across); it has small rectangular impressions across its surface.
+The alternate leaves are abundant along the culm and they are ascending to arching.
+The leaf blades are up to 2' long and 2" across; they are light green or grayish blue, linear-lanceolate, and glabrous.
+The upper leaf surface has conspicuous parallel veins.
+The open leaf sheaths are the same color as the blades and they are glabrous.
+The ligules have short white hairs.
+The culm terminates in a panicle of spikelets up to 1½' long and one-half as much across.
 This panicle is densely branched and its branchlets are ascending or drooping.
-While the florets are in bloom, the panicle has a silky reddish appearance, although it becomes light tan later in the year.
-Each spikelet is up to 2/3" long and it has 3-7 florets; the lowest floret is sterile or staminate, while the remaining florets are perfect.
-At the bottom of this spikelet, there is a pair of linear-lanceolate glumes about ¼" long.
-The lemmas above the glumes are linear in shape and up to ½" long, becoming smaller as they ascend the rachilla (central stalk of the floret).
+While the florets are in bloom, the panicle has a silky reddish appearance, although it becomes light tan to dark brown later in the year.

+Each spikelet is 12-17 mm.
+(1/2–2/3") long and it has 3-7 florets; the lowest floret is sterile or staminate, while the remaining florets are usually perfect.
+At the bottom of this spikelet, there is a pair of linear-lanceolate glumes about 6 mm. (¼") long.
+The lemmas above the glumes are linear in shape and up to 12 mm. (½") long, becoming smaller as they ascend the rachilla (central stalklet of the spikelet).
 Along the rachilla, there are tufts of long silky hairs.
-The blooming period occurs during mid- to late summer.
+The blooming period occurs during mid- to late summer, lasting about 2-3 weeks for a colony of plants.
 The florets are wind-pollinated.
-Upon maturity, each perfect floret develops a grain, but it is often abortive or sterile.
+Upon maturity, the perfect florets are replaced by grains, but the latter are often abortive or sterile.
 The root system consists of stout rhizomes and coarse fibrous roots.
-This grass often forms vegetative colonies that are sometimes quite large in size.
+This grass often forms clonal colonies that are sometimes quite large in size.

 Photographic Location: A drainage ditch along a railroad in Champaign, Illinois.